Ferrys93de/UniTyLab-Thesis-Template/template/90-Document/92-Tutorial.typ

 === Bibliography
 Found in the folder "50-Bibliography".
-Your bibliography containing your sources as well as your glossary.
+Your bibliography, containing your sources as well as your glossary.
 Both must be processed appropriately for a successful submission.

 === Post-Document
-Containing the affidavid, which has to be signed!
+Containing the affidavit, which has to be signed!
 You can add other pages, such as acknowledgements, dedications or similar.

 === Appendix
-Everything beloging to the appendix can be copied into this folder and imported in "70-Appendix.typ".
+Everything belonging to the appendix can be copied into this folder and imported in "70-Appendix.typ".
 You are free to create more files, folders, etc.

 === Structure